ivanB1975/cf-sample-app-dotnetcore/Tutorial.md

-﻿---
-title: Bind a Service to Your App
+﻿# Bind a service to your app
-owner: Tobias Fuhrimann
+## owner: Tobias Fuhrimann
-modified: Ivan Baldinotti
+## modified: Ivan Baldinotti
----

-# Bind a service to your app

 The <a href="../service-offerings/index.html" target="_blank">service marketplace</a> has a large number of data stores, from Redis and MongoDB, to MariaDB (fork of MySQL) and RabbitMQ.
 You can run `cf marketplace` to get an overview.
 In this step you will add a MariaDB enterprise database to your app.